 - In one episode of Fantasy Island, Adrienne Barbeau played an overweight woman whose fantasy was to become thin and beautiful so that she could seduce the man who humiliated her in high school (who also happened to be on the island) and get revenge on him.

 - Friends, in at least one episode.
-Chandler has always been a Man Child, apparently since he was a child, and there was one incident in high school where he pantsed a girl during a school play or something.
+Chandler has always been a Manchild, apparently since he was a child, and there was one incident in high school where he pantsed a girl during a school play or something.
 When they happen to bump into each other as adults she's played by Julia Roberts.
-Since at this point in the series Chandler is an Unlucky In Love Butt Monkey, he's grateful for the attention from someone so hot, and very grateful that she seems to have forgiven him.
+Since at this point in the series Chandler is a Butt-Monkey, he's grateful for the attention from someone so hot, and very grateful that she seems to have forgiven him.
 In fact, he's so grateful for it that he goes along with it when she expresses an interest in him wearing woman's underwear for a day, and then having sex in a bathroom stall.
 Of course, she takes his clothes and leaves.
 Turns out she hadn't forgiven him.

-- Completly averted in Ghost Whisperer.
-Jim is being haunted by the ghost of a girl he knew in highschool.
+- Completely averted in Ghost Whisperer.
+Jim is being haunted by the ghost of a girl he knew in high school.
 She was a supermodel before she died, but the ugly duckling in school.
-The twist is she's trying to comunicate with him because he was the only guy who ever made her feel pretty back before all the plastic surgery.
+The twist is she's trying to communicate with him because he was the only guy who ever made her feel pretty back before all the plastic surgery.
 And she wants him to save her sister from the same fate she suffered.